-Starring Rupert Everett, Anna Falchi, François Hadji-Lazaro, Mickey Knox, Fabiana Formica
+Starring Rupert Everett, Anna Falchi, Francois Hadji-Lazaro, Mickey Knox, Fabiana Formica

-The last genuine classic of Italian horror cinema, Dellamorte Dellamore features a twisty narrative lifted from a novel by Dylan Dog's Tiziano Sclavi and is that rarest of beasts, a '90s Italian horror film that actually received a (belated) theatrical release in America.
-(In fact, only a couple of Dario Argento films enjoyed the same fate, and that was years later.)
+The last major classic of Italian horror cinema, Dellamorte Dellamore features a twisty narrative lifted from a novel by Dylan Dog's Tiziano Sclavi and is that rarest of beasts, a '90s Italian horror film that actually received a (belated) theatrical release in America.
+(In fact, only a handful of Dario Argento films enjoyed the same fate, and that was years later.)
 Dellamorte Dellamore (literally "Of Love, Of Death") had all the makings of a major cult item but instead has quietly startled viewers through word of mouth and random TV airings, often under the clumsy title of Cemetery Man.
-The real star here is director Michele Soavi, who cut his teeth acting in '80s horror films and learned his trade directing previous films under wings of Joe D'Amato (Stage Fright) and Dario Argento (The Church, The Sect), along with AD work for Terry Gilliam on The Adventures of Baron Munchausen.
+The real star here is director Michele Soavi, who cut his teeth acting in '80s horror films and learned his trade directing previous films under wings of Joe D'Amato (Stage Fright) and Dario Argento (The Church, The Sect), along with substantial assistant directing work for Terry Gilliam on The Adventures of Baron Munchausen.
 His baroque and often witty visual sense reaches its pinnacle with this film, which combines sets and visual compositions worthy of Mario Bava with quirky gags reminiscent of Brazil.
 The first twenty minutes alone is a masterpiece of visual storytelling, and the jarring, haunting final scene cannot be easily forgotten.
 Composer Manuel De Sica (The Garden of the Finzi-Continis) contributes an atypical electronic score reminiscent of Tangerine Dream which integrates perfectly within the film's bizarre, dreamlike texture.